 • If you have any further questions, ask your doctor or pharmacist.

-• This medicine has been prescribed for you.
+• This medicine has been prescribed for you only.
 Do not pass it on to others.
-It may harm them, even if their symptoms are the same
+It may harm them, even if their signs of illness are

 1. What Losartan Potassium/Hydrochlorothiazide is and what it is used for

 2. What you need to know before you take Losartan Potassium/Hydrochlorothiazide

 5. How to store Losartan Potassium/Hydrochlorothiazide